What is a “consultation”?

 Nobody (not even the best lawyers!) can gain a proper appreciation of a case in just one half hour, and many lawyers who offer a “free half hour consultation” will not give you specific advice, but rather only general legal information, which may well prove unhelpful to you.
 The old adage applies: You get what you pay for

-When are you available to conduct a consultation?:
+When and where are you available to conduct a consultation?:

 Who can attend the consultation?